Julia-i18n/Gettext.jl/README.md

     $ LANGUAGE=fr julia helloworld.jl
     Bonjour le monde !

+Note that Julia's standard backslash-escapes (like `\n` for newline or `\uXXXX` for U+XXXX) *are* supported in `_"..."` strings, but `$` interpolation is *not* supported.
+The reason for the latter is that translated strings should generally not depend on runtime values, though for the rare exceptions you can call `gettext("...")` with an ordinary Julia string.
+To substitute numerical quantities with singular and plural forms, see below.

 ## Singular/plural interpolation

 Gettext allows you to look up singular and plural forms of a string depending upon a runtime integer, using the `ngettext` function.